 - Database by themes which contains the full range of public data available on Eurostat’s website.
 These data are presented in multi-dimensional tables with selection features that allow tailor-made presentations and extractions.
 The interface for databases is called the Data explorer and this provides an intuitive way to select and organise information.
 Data can be downloaded from the Data explorer in various formats (XLS, CSV, HTML, PC AXIS, SPSS, TSV and PDF).

-- Tables on EU policy which also provides access to pre-defined main tables; these have particular relevance for tracking the progress being made in relation to important policy areas, including: the macroeconomic imbalances procedure indicators; euro-indicators / principal European economic indicators — PEEIs; Europe 2020 indicators; circular economy indicators; sustainable development indicators; employment and social policy indicators; and indicators for the European pillar of social rights.
+- Tables on EU policy which also provides access to pre-defined main tables; these have particular relevance for tracking the progress being made in relation to important policy areas, including: the macroeconomic imbalances procedure indicators; the euro-indicators / principal European economic indicators — PEEIs; the Europe 2020 indicators; the circular economy indicators; the sustainable development indicators; the Employment and social policy indicators; and the indicators for the European pillar of social rights.
 The tools for viewing and extracting data are the same as those described above for tables by themes.

-- The fourth branch was created to present some cross-cutting topics, and currently contains data coming from different data sources on the quality of life, migrant integration indicators, economic globalisation indicators, equality (age and gender), the quality of employment, agri-environmental indicators, climate change and skills-related statistics.
+- The fourth branch was created to present some cross-cutting topics, and currently contains data coming from different data sources on the quality of life, migrant integration and children in migration, economic globalisation indicators, equality (age and gender), quality of employment, agri-environmental indicators, climate change and skills-related statistics.